aisingapore/TagUI/README.md

 <details>
   <summary>
-    Click here to show details for this section
+    Click to show where to download and install Sikuli, and a demo GIF of visual automation in action
   </summary>

   Sikuli is excluded from TagUI packaged installation due to complex dependencies that are handled by its installer.
 [Download Sikuli](http://sikulix.com/quickstart/) to tagui/src/tagui.sikuli folder and setup (choose option 1 - Pack1 and option 3 Tesseract based OCR).
 Relative paths are supported for image filenames (eg pc.png, images/button.bmp).
 A screen (real or Xvfb) is needed for visual automation.
 [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (optical character recognition) is used for visually retrieving text.